boardroom-inc/stateless/docs/DAO-ecosystem/protocols/what-is-open-finance.md

 ---
-title: Decentralized Finance (DeFi) on Ethereum - EthHub
+title: Decentralized Finance (DeFi) on Ethereum - stateless

 description: Decentralized Finance (DeFi) refers to a number of decentralized protocols building open financial infrastructure on Ethereum.
 ---